solectrus/hosting/guide/mqtt-iobroker/README.md

 postgres:15-alpine                            Up 31 second (healthy)   solectrus-db-1
 ```

+8. Optional: Import historical data

+There is a repository to import historical data via CSV files.
+See [CSV-Importer](https://github.com/solectrus/csv-importer) for more information.

-8. Staying up to date
+9. Staying up to date

 To update your installation to the latest release, run: